Rudxain/Rudxain/README.md

 ## Repos
 When my PRs are merged, **I'll delete my corresponding fork**, so links to any of my forks may be broken/dead in the future.
 The only exception to this rule is [.files](https://github.com/Rudxain/dotfiles)

+All my repos use Semantic Versioning (except the ones that don't have any kind of versioning).

 ## Langs
 Favorites: